Table of Contents

 Gotu kola, Mandookparni, Brahmi – Centella asiatica

 Gotu kola relaxes the central nervous system.
-It is useful in behavioural and developmental imbalances such as autism, Asperger’s syndrome or ADHD.
-Gotu kola protects against the ageing process and Alzheimer’s.
-It gives relief in stress, insomnia, epilepsy, emotional turbulence and pitta/vata aggravation.
+It is useful in behavioral and developmental imbalances such as autism, Asperger’s syndrome or ADHD.
+Gotu kola protects against the aging process and Alzheimer’s.
+It gives relief in stress, insomnia, epilepsy, emotional turbulence, and pitta/vata aggravation.
 Gotu kola should not be used with other sedative drugs as it can lead to synergism.

 Guduchi – Tinospora cordifolia

-Guduchi s also known as Gurach, Galo, Gulancha, Guduchi, Amrita, Shindilkodi, Guruch, Guduch, Gudurchi, GULANCHA, HEART-LEAVED MOONSEED and Tinospora.
+Guduchi s also known as Gurach, Galo, Gulancha, Guduchi, Amrita, Shindilkodi, Guruch, Guduchi, Guduchi, GULANCHA, Heart-leaved MOONSEED, and Tinospora.
 It belongs to plant family Menispermaceae.
-It is a herbaceous vine that propogates through stem cutting.
+It is a herbaceous vine that propagates through stem cutting.

-Guduchi contains berberine, isoquinolone alkaloid with AChE (acetylcholinesterase inhibitory) action.
-Berberine helps prevent oxidation damage to bio molecules of brain, reduces peptides that interfere with memory function and lowers lipids that hamper cerebral blood flow.
+Guduchi contains berberine, an isoquinolone alkaloid with AChE (acetylcholinesterase inhibitory) action.
+Berberine helps prevent oxidation damage to biomolecules of the brain, reduces peptides that interfere with memory function and lowers lipids that hamper cerebral blood flow.